Princess Louise Fusiliers: Post war to the present day

 Celebrating 150 years of service.
-A. Murray McKay Bridge, Halifax.
+A. Murray MacKay Bridge, Halifax.

-Following World War II, the PLF converted back to a light infantry unit.
+Following the Second World War, the PLF converted back to a light infantry unit.
 Their most recent battle honour, received in 1999 following a lengthy struggle by unit officers to discover the necessary supporting documents, was for the unit's actions at Arnhem in 1945.

 In Afghanistan, on Easter Sunday, April 8, 2007, Master Corporal Chris Stannix was killed along with five other Canadian soldiers when their vehicle was hit by an explosive device.
 Corporal Shaun Fevens was injured in the explosion and transported to a military hospital in Germany.

-The PLF performed a ceremonial Trooping the Colour at Citadel Hill in Halifax, Nova Scotia on 23 April 2009.
-Inspecting the parade was Prince Andrew, Duke of York, the then-Colonel in Chief of the Princess Louise Fusiliers, with a large crowd in attendance.
+The PLF performed a ceremonial Trooping the Colour at Citadel Hill in Halifax on 23 April 2009.
+Inspecting the parade was Prince Andrew, Duke of York, the then-Colonel in Chief of the regiment, with a large crowd in attendance.

 On May 14, 2014, a new passenger transit harbour ferry was christened the Christopher Stannix as it was brought into service as part of the Halifax Metro Transit Ferry System.
 The Christopher Stannix ferry is the first of five new ferries introduced to modernize the current fleet.
 The ceremony in honour of the naming of the ferry in the memory of Master Corporal Stannix was well attended by the public as well as members of the Stannix family, the commanding officer, regimental sergeant major, and a number of serving and former-serving members of the regiment.

-In celebration of the 150th anniversary of the formation of the regiment, the city of Halifax installed two special displays in its honour.
-The first was a recreation of the regiment's flaming grenade hat badge in the form of a floral display, prominently displayed in the Public Gardens.
+In celebration of the 150th anniversary of the regiment, the city of Halifax installed two special displays in its honour.
+The first was a recreation of the regiment's flaming grenade cap badge in the form of a floral display, prominently displayed in the Halifax Public Gardens.
 A second was installed on the Halifax side of the A. Murray MacKay Bridge, this time displaying a large version of the cap badge, framed in a bed of stones and commemorating 150 years of service to Canada.

 In June 2019, the regiment celebrated its 150th anniversary with a Freedom of the City parade, with the regiment parading through the city in their distinct scarlet uniforms.
-Former members of the regiment were also present on parade as a formed contingent of "The Old Guard".
+Former members of the regiment were also present on parade as a formed contingent of the "Old Guard".